snaphy-plugin-2/automata-plugin/readMe.md

   - `create` `true|false`.
 Boolean value to select either to display a button to add any relation model if related model data not present in search.
   - `hide` `true|false` To hide the relation box on initialize.
 By default it is set to `false`.
   - `display` `true|false` To remove the relation box from the `DOM` set it to false. by default its value is `true`.
-  - `where` `{Object}` Where query to show only specific data for relation search.
+  - `where` `{Object}` Where query apply filter to show only specific data for relation search.
     **Example**
     ```
     ...
     "where":{
-      "postId": {
+      "postType": {
         "relationName": "post",
-        "relationKey": "id",
+        "relationKey": "type",
-        "key": "postId"
+        "key": "value"
       }
     }
     ...
     ...
     ```
+    Here, when adding any relation like `post` to main Model `Customer` is searched then `where` query filter will be applied on each search query and filter results will be shown only.
+    There are two different cases of writing `where` query in different scenario.
+      * When one relation `Relation A` is dependent on other relation `Relation B` and we have to show only those results of `Relation A` which are dependent on `Relation B` .
+      For Example.
+      Suppose there is a `Post` model to post any kind of summary or blog.
+      Now this `Post`

   - `color` color of input elements. default is transparent.
   - `colSize` Column Size of the template.
 Default is `col-md-12`,